New London Ledge Lighthouse

 Phone: (860) 572-0711

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, including those that are haunted and their stories, along with plenty of indoor and outdoor coastal attractions you can explore, and tours.
+Lighthouses and Coastal Attractions of Southern New England: This book provides special human interest stories from each of the 92 lighthouses, including those that are haunted and their stories, along with plenty of indoor and outdoor coastal attractions you can explore, and tours.
 Take a look inside! |

 This image-rich book contains over 50 stories of famous shipwrecks and rescues around New England lighthouses, and also tales of hauntings that occurred.
 You'll find more details about the hauntings of New London Ledge Light. |